 Winners of the Asia and the Pacific series will access an AUD50,000 prize purse to assist local community rugby programs.

 The Asia Showcase Series ran from March 29 to 12th May 2019.

 Teams played at least two matches in their home market.
 Although GRR said that “construction work on Samoa’s main stadium means its ‘home’ games will be played in Queensland and Auckland.”

 This is what we know about the proposed format and rule changes Global Rapid Rugby will introduce in 2020.

 One of the more controversial aspects of the Global Rapid Rugby tournament is the proposed law changes.
 The new and revised laws are designed to increase ball-in-play time.

-A Power Try is awarded when a team’s play is initiated from within their own 22m area and results in a try with no break in continuity of possession by the scoring team.
-In addition, the plans are to have coloured lights on the goal posts to alert fans to when a Power Try is “live” (green lights), “dead” (solid red lights) or “scored” (flashing green lights).
+A Power Try is awarded when a team’s play is initiated from within their own 22m area and results in a try with no break in the continuity of possession by the scoring team.
+In addition, the plans are to have coloured lights on the goalposts to alert fans to when a Power Try is “live” (green lights), “dead” (solid red lights) or “scored” (flashing green lights).
 The result is that the Power Try offers a team the 9 points on conversion.

 Instead of the regular 80-minute allotment, Rapid Rugby games will be fast-paced, and a total of 70-minute total game time will be played.

 Any kick that goes over the sideline on the full will be turned over to the opposition at the point of where the kick was taken from, even if kicking from their own 22m area.

 Teams can take advantage of the 10/22 rule.